-This post is related to my own personal questions I had about multilingual homeschooling my kids.
-Please read through this post and if you still have questions please let us know below in the comments.
+This post is related to my own personal questions I had when starting to think about multilingual homeschooling my kids.
+Please read through this post and if you still have questions please let us know below in the comments and we will answer them in upcoming posts..

 As I was researching and trying my hardest to find answers to these tough questions, I stumbled upon this website, Multilingual Parenting and their weekly Q&A sessions.
 I quickly sent one of the coaches, Rita Rosenbeck, a question hoping to have some answers so that I could start planning my school year.